 Employees accepting this type of alternative work get a 4-week trial period.
 That allows everyone some time to determine if the work is suitable for them.
 They can still claim any redundancy pay due if you all agree that the work is not suitable.

-Note: You can extend trial periods beyond 4 weeks if you both agree to this in writing.
+Note: You can extend trial periods beyond four (4) weeks providing you both agree to this in writing.

 There could be a situation where a staff member refuses to take the job, even though you think it is suitable.
 In this case your employee may lose their entitlement to any redundancy pay.

 Making Employees Redundant: Grounds for Staff Redundancies in the United Kingdom